m4xbrg/your-site/src/content/courses/math-prob-continuous.md

 tags: []
 ---

-This course extends the overview of continuous probability distributions by explaining density functions, cumulative distribution functions, and canonical models that describe real-valued random phenomena.
+This course expands on Continuous probability distributions, density functions, cumulative distribution functions, and common continuous models.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.